 For the 150th anniversary of the foundation of the museum, a new exhibit was open.
-It shows a collection of items which account the adventurous journey of a young man through condensed time from an abstract and symbolic perspective that draws inspiration from the Homeric Odyssey.
+It shows a collection of items that account for the adventurous journey of a young man through condensed time from an abstract and symbolic perspective that draws inspiration from the Homeric Odyssey.

 Some pieces to view at The Odysseys exhibit:

 Bronze statue of Poseidon from sea region of Livadostra about 480 BC.

 Votive offering to Poseidon, the god of seas and worshiped mostly in coastal regions.